The localization of orthogonal calculus with respect to homology: Bousfield classes

 \subsection{Bousfield classes}

-The concept of Bousfield classes were introduced (in the stable setting) by Bousfield in \cite{BousfieldLocalSpectra}, and extensively studied by Ravenel in \cite{RavenelLocalizations}.
-For a spectrum $E$, the \emph{Bousfield class} of $E$, denoted $\langle E \rangle$, is the equivalence class of of all spectra $E'$ such that the class of $E'$-acyclic spectra is the class of $E$-acyclic spectra.
+For a spectrum $E$, the \emph{Bousfield class} of $E$, denoted $\langle E \rangle$, is the equivalence class of $E$ under the relation: $E \sim E'$ if for any spectrum $X$, $E \wedge X =0$ if and only if $E'\wedge X =0$.
 If $\langle E \rangle = \langle E' \rangle$, then the classes of $E_\ast$-isomorphisms and $E_\ast'$-isomorphisms agree and hence the localization functors (on spaces or spectra) agree.
-The collection of all Bousfield classes forms a lattice, with partial ordering $\langle E \rangle \leq \langle E' \rangle$ given by reverse containment, i.e., if and only if the class of $E'$-acyclic spectra is contained in the class of $E$-acyclic spectra.
+The collection of all Bousfield classes forms a lattice, with partial ordering $\langle E \rangle \leq \langle E' \rangle$ given by reverse containment, i.e., if and only if the class of $E'$-acyclic spectra is contained in the class of $E$-acyclic spectra, in particular, the partial ordering induces a natural transformation $L_{E'} \to L_E$.
+Bousfield classes have been studied at length, see e.g, \cite{BousfieldLocalSpectra, RavenelLocalizations}.

 A similar story remains true unstably.
-Given a based space $W$, Bousfield, \cite[\S9]{BousfieldPeriodicity} and Farjoun \cite{FarjounCellular}, introduced the \emph{unstable Bousfield class} of $W$, or the \emph{nullity class} of $W$.
-This is the equivalence class $\langle W \rangle$ of all spaces $W'$ such that the class of $W$-local spaces agrees with the class of $W'$-local spaces.
+Given a based space $W$ the \emph{unstable Bousfield class} of $W$, or the \emph{nullity class} of $W$, is the equivalence class $\langle W \rangle$ of all spaces $W'$ such that the class of $W$-periodic\footnote{$W$-periodic spaces are precisely $W$-local spaces.
+This change in terminology is classical, see e.g, \cite{BousfieldPeriodicity, FarjounCellular}.} spaces agrees with the class of $W'$-periodic spaces.
 There is a partial ordering $\langle W \rangle \leq \langle W' \rangle$ given by reverse containment, i.e., if and only if every $W'$-periodic space is $W$-periodic.
 In particular, the relation $\langle W \rangle \leq \langle W' \rangle$ implies that every $W$-local equivalence is a $W'$-local equivalence and there is a natural transformation $P_W \to P_{W'}$, which is a $W'$-localization.
+Nullity classes have also been studied at length, see e.g, \cite{BousfieldPeriodicity, FarjounCellular}.

+\begin{rem} It is worth noting that in both cases there is a choice of ordering of the equivalence classes, and our choices have been made to align with the predominant references on the subject, which unfortunately means the ''stable'' and ``unstable'' directions are dual.
+The choice of ordering used by Bousfield and that of Farjoun also differ, adding further confusion to the literature on these matters. \end{rem}